Frequency-dependent foraging by pollinators: Negative frequency-dependent selection

 A different hypothesis does not assume that only naive pollinators visit deceptive species.
 Instead, the negative reinforcement associated with visiting an unrewarding flower is assumed to be stored in short-term memory.
 This causes the pollinator to go to a different morph type on its next visit.
 In other words, if deceptive species were to occur at a low enough frequency that pollinators do not encounter them very often, it is unlikely they will have the opportunity to relocate this information to their long-term memory.
 Studies have shown that the number of flowers of an unrewarding morph type that are sampled depends on the frequency of those morphs within a population.
 For example, many species of obligately animal-pollinated, deceptive orchids that co-occur with rewarding flowers are only reproductively successful when they occur at low frequencies.
-It is worth mentioning that these two hypotheses are not mutually exclusive in that morph populations that are visited by naive pollinators are also likely to be found at low frequencies relative to rewarding morphs.
+These two hypotheses are not mutually exclusive, in that morph populations that are visited by naive pollinators are also likely to be found at low frequencies relative to rewarding morphs.